 3. How to Reach Out to Your Dream Clients

 You don’t have to be working directly with a client to benefit from them.
 In fact, rather than cold-calling, you should try to connect with companies you’d love to work for by asking them questions.
-This is a fantastic way to generate some inner-knowledge about your preferred industry.
+This is a fantastic way to generate some inner knowledge about your preferred industry.

 Let’s say that you’re a freelance graphic designer who really loves the culinary field.
-A restaurant you follow on social media recently updates their branding, and you’d love to know how that came to be.
+A restaurant you follow on social media recently updates its branding, and you’d love to know how that came to be.

 Instead of just sitting around wishing you could get noticed by someone like them, send a message!
 Reach out on Facebook if they have a page (through a DM, not a public post) or send an email.
 Write something that offers leading questions and opens the doorway to greater insight.